cyverse/docker-cyverse-irods-rs/README.md

 ### Generating the Docker Source Files

-Use the `prep-docker` program to create `Dockerfile` and `docker-compose.yml` files that can be used to build and run a container hosting an iRODS resource server in CyVerse Data Store.
+Use the `prep-docker` program to create `Dockerfile` and `docker-compose.yml` files for building and running a container hosting an iRODS resource server in CyVerse's Data Store.

 As its first command line argument, `prep-docker` expects the name of a file defining a set of expected environment variables.
 It accepts an optional second argument specifying the directory to